Reflex-Gravity/smartgit-themes/README.md

 You should see the new theme after restarting SmartGit.

+## Caveats
+I haven't tested it on platforms other than Linux.
+If it works let me know I'll update it here.

 ### Below is a screenshot of how it'll look like.

 ![alt text](https://i.imgur.com/OutzKWs.png)